Bankruptcy in Canada

 Step 1.
 Initial consultation with a Licensed Insolvency Trustee

 Contact a licensed insolvency trustee (LIT).
-An LIT can assess your financial situation and help you determine if bankruptcy is the right option for you.
+An LIT can assess your financial situation to see if bankruptcy is the right option for you.

 Step 2.
 Completing and filing bankruptcy paperwork